 This week, I was a judge for our local university's fashion and merchandising program.
-Each year, its an honor and pleasure of mine to be invited to evaluate the junior and senior final collections with a couple peers of mine and we choose the best in their final runway show.
-Its really fun, and a lot like Project Runway thanks to my colleague Josh.
+Each year, it's an honor and pleasure to be invited to evaluate the junior and senior final collections with a fellow peers and professionals as we choose the best in their final runway show.
+It's really fun, and a lot like Project Runway thanks to my colleague Josh.
 We both argue different perspectives- I'm all about the sewing, construction, and pattern, he's really smart about what's marketable.
 We both come together on creativity and design.

 However, a great topic came up with one designer who technically, was doing great- she tried out a lot of cool craft techniques, and she did have her own perspective show in the development of her collection.
 However something was just off- really off- when we looked at the designs.
 Proportionally, the garments were not successful, and it was really affecting the entire design of each garment in the collection, even though the idea, craft, and sewing was great.

-And the weakness in proportion comes from a lack of experience in draping.
-Or even seeing how clothes lay on the body enough times to critically evaluate what works and what doesn't work.
+I am thinking that a weakness in proportion comes from a lack of experience in draping.
+Or perhaps seeing how clothes lay on the body enough times to critically evaluate what works and what doesn't work.
 And this whole experience inspired me to write this blog post for our students and readers.
-In your sewn fashion practice, you may not have the experience or need for draping- often its used for custom work, custom costuming, bridal, or coming up with one of a kinds or developing a unique design.
+In your sewn fashion practice, you may not have the experience or need for draping- often it's used for custom work, custom costuming, bridal, or coming up with one of a kinds or developing a unique design.
 It can be used in the pattern making process too, and it can be a pretty intuitive process.
-But, due to the kind of process it is, its not something you might have a need to do for every project you sew in your wardrobe.
+But due to the kind of process it is, it's not something you might have a need to do for every project you sew in your wardrobe.

-However, the principles of proportion and fit that are learned in draping do really help your everyday sewing and experience with fit!
-Today, I want to show you how the Learn and Make the Fair Fit Dress online course uses the Fair Fit Pattern to teach you basic draping principles, and how that relates to your individual body proportions and fit of your garments.
+The principles of proportion and fit that are learned in draping do help your everyday sewing and experience with fit!
+Today I want to show you how the Fair Fit Method teaches basic draping principles, and how that relates to your individual body proportions and fit of your garments.

 The draping lessons